Debt Payoff Strategies7 min read

 Create a debt payoff plan in five steps: inventory debts, set a target date, choose avalanche or snowball, automate payments, and review progress monthly.

-A debt payoff plan turns scattered balances into a single roadmap with a date, a order of attack, and monthly actions.
+A debt payoff plan turns scattered balances into a single roadmap with a date, an order of attack, and monthly actions.
 Without a written plan, extras get absorbed by spending and motivation fades when progress feels invisible.
 Here is how to build one you will actually follow.

 Step 1: Document Every Obligation